pavan2318/AppStoreVersionChecker/README.md

 ```
 Congratulations!
 You have successfully used the AppStoreVersionChecker script to fetch the current running version of an application on the Apple App Store.

+## Changelog

+### Version 0.1 (2023-07-01)
+- Initial release of AppStoreVersionChecker
+- Added functionality to retrieve the current running version of an application on the Apple App Store
+- Implemented parsing of HTML response to extract version information
+- Provided a command-line interface for user interaction
+- Supported customization of the App Store URL

+## Support

+If you have any questions, need assistance, or want to provide feedback for the ApptoreVersionChecker project, feel free to reach out to us.
+We are here to help!

+- For general inquiries or discussions, you can DM on Discord: [Discord Server](https://discordapp.com/users/pavan2318)

+We encourage open communication and value your input.
+Please don't hesitate to ask questions or share your thoughts about the project.

 ## Acknowledgments

 We would like to express our gratitude to the following individuals and resources that have contributed to the development of the AppStoreVersionChecker script: